lprescott/todo-list-challenge/README.md

 ### Build

 #### Frontend
-Run `ng build` in `webui` to build the project.
+Run `ng build` in `web` to build the project.
 The build artifacts will be stored in the `server/src/main/resources/static` directory.
 Use the `--prod` flag for a production build.

 Run `mvn package` in `server` to package the project for production.
 Remember to run `ng build` first with the `--prod` flag enabled first.
 #### Backend